Function is our focus.

 Welcome to Smart Mouth Therapy

-Oral myofunctional disorders Pre/post frenectomy therapy
+Oral myofunctional disorders

-Infant feeding Picky eating
+Infant and toddler feeding

-Oral myofunctional disorders can impact health in surprising ways.
+Oral myofunctional disorders

 Infant Feeding

-Yes, we work with babies all the time!
-Whether baby is breast feeding or bottle feeding, lactation support is an important step if you’re struggling.
-We offer next level support as function can be impacted by baby’s early environment, the birthing process, and anatomical differences.
-By training with pioneers in the fields of early infant feeding, manual therapy, and oral ties, Smart Mouth Therapy can offer extra, targeted support to families on their feeding journeys.
+We offer next level support!
+We look closely at function which can be impacted by baby’s early environment, the birthing process, and anatomical differences like tongue tie.
+Smart Mouth Therapy can offer extra, targeted support to families on their feeding journeys.

 Let’s look at function: It’s the foundation.